GurovDmitriy/Start-repository/Gulp/Gulp-Sass-Foundation-email/README.md

 daily launch
 console command:

-  - `gulp start`     - compilation html and live reload server
+  - `gulp start`     - compilation of styles and html and live reload server

 for production